 Even if your dog does not suffer from joint discomfort, joint health is a crucial part of your dog's life.
 To keep the rest of his body, mind, and spirit healthy, your dog requires activity and movement.
 Movement is integral for so many things in your dog's life like preventing anxiety and stress, keeping his gastrointestinal tract working properly, and even keeping his muscles and joints in good shape.
 Being comfortable is the key to keeping your dog active and moving, and turmeric is just as much a preventative for joint health as it is a solution for joint discomfort.

 Side effects of turmeric

 For all these great benefits that turmeric offers, there has to be a catch, right?
 Well, according to The Whole Dog Journal, turmeric doesn't have negative side effects so much as it has guidelines and stipulations.
 Here are a few of them:

-Overall, turmeric is a wonderful natural remedy for your dog's arthritis.
-Turmeric's ability to fight pain and inflammation simultaneously make this supplement a no brainer.
+Overall, turmeric is a wonderful natural remedy for your dog's joint discomfort.
+Turmeric's ability to fight joint discomfort and non-normal inflammatory response simultaneously make this supplement a no brainer.
 For dog owners looking to keep their dog naturally healthy, while still providing comfort and care, look no further than your spice rack.